 Types of accommodation in San Francisco

-The constricted and compact area for accommodation in San Francisco has given rise to an area characterised by apartment buildings and divided houses rather than free-standing houses.
+The constricted and compact nature of accommodation in San Francisco has given rise to an area characterised by apartment buildings and divided houses rather than free-standing houses.
 Detached houses are difficult to find and extremely expensive, although apartments can also be very pricey.

 Most expats in San Francisco prefer renting rather than buying property.
-Nevertheless, buying may be a good option for those that plan on settling down in the city, since mortgage payments are sometimes considerably less than the equivalent spent on monthly rent.
+Nevertheless, buying may be a good option for those planning on settling down in the city, since mortgage payments are sometimes less than the equivalent spent on monthly rent.